-On July 4th the city of Rockville, Maryland, celebrates America's birthday with music and a bang.
+On July Fourth the city of Rockville, Maryland, celebrates America's birthday with music and a bang.
 Fourth of July fireworks are presented by the mayor and council of the City of Rockville at Mattie J.T.
-Stepanek Park in King Farm with musical entertainment by The Nighthawks.
+Stepanek Park in King Farm with musical entertainment by the Nighthawks.

 Live musical entertainment begins at 7 p.m.
 There will be a greeting by the mayor and council at 8:45 p.m.
 The national anthem will be performed at 8:55 p.m.
 Fireworks are expected to begin at 9:15 p.m.